Chloe Green Determined To Marry Jeremy Meeks Despite Billionaire Parents ‘Freaking Out’

 It seems like that’s going to take a lot of convincing!
 If her parents have never met Jeremy, then all they know about him is probably his criminal past.
 Chloe’s their little girl; they only want the best for her.
 No matter who Jeremy is, or what he’s done in the past, they probably think that any guy isn’t good enough for her!
 That’s just how it works with parents sometimes.

 Plus, they have their empire to protect.
-Chloe’s father is Sir Philip Green, the owner of TopShop, TopMan, Dorothy Perkins, and other clothing stores.
+Sir Green owns TopShop, TopMan, Dorothy Perkins, and other clothing stores.
 The Green family is swimming in the dough!
-Their fortune is worth an estimated $5.1 billion dollars, and Chloe has access to that money.
+Chloe has access to their $5.1 billion fortune, as does her younger brother, Brandon Green, 23.
 After walking down the aisle, so will Jeremy.
 There’s also the matter of Jeremy still being married.
 Jeremy and estranged with Melissa Meeks are in the process of getting divorced, so it’s a little too soon to get married again.
 But a separate source told HollywoodLife.com EXCLUSIVELY that Jeremy’s just as madly in love with Chloe as she is with him, and is seriously considering marriage in the future!

 HollywoodLifers, do you think Chloe and Jeremy will get married despite what her parents want?
 Let us know!